orangeduck/Cello-Website/pages/learn-benchmarks.md

 ### N-Body Simulation

-This benchmark is written in _idomatic_ Cello.
-For example `foreach(b in bodies)` is used instead of
-`for(int i = 0; i < num_bodies; i++)` and Cello code is used where possible
-without concern for performance.
-In this case because using Cello functions blocks the compiler from unrolling loops and inlining functions it is somewhat slower than standard C. This benchmark shows the overhead of using _idomatic_ Cello even for performance critical sections of the code.
+As well as wrapping all the main objects, in this benchmark Cello techniques are used wherever makes sense.
+For example `foreach(b in bodies)` is used instead of `for(int i = 0; i < num_bodies; i++)`.
+The intention was to write Cello code without concern for performance.
+In this case because using Cello functions blocks the compiler from unrolling loops and inlining functions it is somewhat slower than normal C implementation but still as fast as JITed scripting languages.
+This benchmark shows the overhead of using _idomatic_ Cello even for performance critical sections of the code.

   </div>